Trifluoromethanol: Synthesis

-In this reaction, the recombination of a partially positively charged chlorine atom (in trifluoromethoxy chloride) with a partially negatively charged chlorine atom (in hydrogen chloride) is used as elemental chlorine.
-The undesired products, by-products chlorine, hydrogen chloride, and chlorotrifluoromethane, can be removed by evaporation at -110 °C. Trifluoromethanol has a melting point of -82 °C and a calculated boiling point of about -20 °C. The boiling point is thus about 85 K lower than that of methanol.
+In this reaction, the recombination of a partially positively charged chlorine atom (in trifluoromethyl hypochlorite) with a partially negatively charged chlorine atom (in hydrogen chloride) is used as elemental chlorine.
+The undesired products, by-products chlorine, hydrogen chloride, and chlorotrifluoromethane, can be removed by evaporation at −110 °C. Trifluoromethanol has a melting point of −82 °C and a calculated boiling point of about −20 °C. The boiling point is thus about 85 K lower than that of methanol.
 This fact can be explained by the absence of intramolecular H—F bonds, which are also not visible in the infrared gas phase spectrum.